rafael-longo/calcularte-content-creator/memory-bank/activeContext.md

     *   **`BrandStrategistAgent` Updated:** A new `get_specialized_context` method was added to retrieve highly focused, topic-specific examples from the vector database.
     *   **`OrchestratorAgent` Updated:** The `develop_post` workflow was enhanced.
 It now calls the `get_specialized_context` method to provide the `CopywriterAgent` with more relevant examples, improving the quality and consistency of generated captions.
 *   **Multi-Level, Color-Coded Logging Implemented and Tested:** A custom `loguru` based tracing processor has been integrated and successfully tested.
 It provides detailed, color-coded logs of agent activities, tool calls, LLM generations, and handoffs, significantly enhancing observability.
 The `OrchestratorAgent` and `BrandStrategistAgent` have been refactored to utilize this new logging system.
+*   **"LLM-as-a-Judge" Quality Loop Implemented (Enhancement #5):**
+    *   **`EvaluatorAgent` Created:** A new agent was created to act as a brand guardian, reviewing content for quality and adherence to brand principles.
+    *   **Generic Refinement Loop:** A generic `_evaluate_and_refine_content` method was implemented in the `OrchestratorAgent`.
+This reusable method creates a quality control loop that can handle both string and Pydantic model outputs, ensuring all generated content undergoes a review-and-refine cycle.
+    *   **Specialist Agents Updated:** The `CopywriterAgent` and `ArtDirectorAgent` were updated to handle feedback from the `EvaluatorAgent` and revise their outputs accordingly.

 ## 3. Next Steps

-With the first four enhancements complete, and the logging system fully implemented and tested, the project will now proceed to the next item on the enhancement roadmap.
+With the first five enhancements complete, the project will now proceed to the next item on the enhancement roadmap.

-1.  **Implement Enhancement #5:** The immediate next step is to implement the "LLM-as-a-Judge" quality loop as detailed in:
+1.  **Implement Enhancement #6:** The immediate next step is to implement "Persistent Session Memory" to make the CLI stateful, as detailed in:
-    *   `docs/enhancement_plan_5_llm_as_judge.md`
-2.  **Continue Roadmap:** After that, continue with the remaining enhancements:
     *   `docs/enhancement_plan_6_session_memory.md`
+2.  **Continue Roadmap:** After that, continue with the final core enhancement:
     *   `docs/enhancement_plan_7_interactive_refinement.md`
-3.  **Future Phase: Web Interface:** Once the core system is enhanced, the project will proceed with the development of the FastAPI backend and the React frontend.
+3.  **Future Phase: Web Interface:** Once the core system is enhanced, a new project will be initiated for the development of the FastAPI backend and the React frontend.

 ## 4. Key Decisions and Considerations

 *   **Orchestration via Code Confirmed:** The decision to use code-based orchestration for the `OrchestratorAgent` has proven effective for maintaining predictability and control over the complex multi-agent workflow.
 *   **Structured Outputs:** Leveraging Pydantic models for structured outputs from agents (e.g., `PostIdea`, `ImagePrompt`) simplifies data handling and ensures consistency.
 *   **Modular Agent Design:** The clear separation of concerns among agents facilitates development, testing, and future modifications.
+*   **Generic Refinement Loop:** The implementation of a single, generic refinement method (`_evaluate_and_refine_content`) that can handle multiple content types (strings, Pydantic models) was a key decision to maintain DRY principles and create a more robust and maintainable codebase.